Brewing and Raw Materials

 - Calculate physical and chemical processes in malting and brewing.

-- Evaluate the physical and chemical changes happening in raw materials and brewing based on literature, on lectures and partly also own experimental data and scientific literature.
+- Evaluate the physical and chemical changes happening in raw materials and brewing based on literature, on lectures and partly also own experimental data.

 Lectures, where a general theoretical overview of the subject is presented.
 Theoretical exercises that elaborate and illustrate the theoretical knowledge by using e.g. specific real-life examples.
 There will be weekly assignments, which will be reviewed in plenum.
 Practical pilot brewing and laboratory experience with chemical and physical analytical methods that are used for wort – and beer production.
 Visits to breweries and brewery-related companies.